sabbelasichon/ssch_html5videoplayer/README.md

 ## Feedback and updates

-This extension is hosted in GitHub.
+This extension is hosted on GitHub.
 Please report feedback, bugs and change requests directly at https://github.com/sabbelasichon/ssch_html5videoplayer